cherylws/johndmulhausen.github.io/documentation/platform/latest/concepts/dg-presence.md

 ---
 title: Users, Friends, and Relationships
 ---

 Users, friends, and relationships manages information about each user's unique persona, their relationship with their friends, and their recent encounters in VR.

-Use the user and friends APIs to retrieve information about your players to customize their experience, help them find their friends, and then join them in social VR experiences with [Rooms](/documentation/platform/latest/concepts/dg-rooms/ "Rooms are virtual places where users come together to interact in your app.").
+Use the user and friends APIs to retrieve information about your players to customize their experience, help them find their friends, and then join them in social VR experiences with [Rooms](/documentation/platform/latest/concepts/dg-rooms/).
 The relationships APIs help users find new friends from their recent VR encounters.

-## User and Friends - Native & Unity
+## User and Friends - Native &amp; Unity

 The following SDK methods can be called from your client app.
-Detail about each function can be found in the Platform SDK [Reference Content](/documentation/platform/latest/concepts/book-reference/ "The Platform SDK developer reference contains a complete list of the Platform SDK headers, functions, and data structures.").
+Detail about each function can be found in the Platform SDK [Reference Content](/documentation/platform/latest/concepts/book-reference/).

 * **Retrieve information about the current user:**